Counseling, Family, and Human Services (MEd)

 - Students will develop an understanding of systemic epistemologies and core systemic constructs.

-- Students will demonstrate an ability to apply systemic constructs in diverse settings and with diverse populations, with particular emphasis on clinical assessment, diagnosis, intervention, and evaluation of practice.
+- Students will demonstrate an ability to apply systemic constructs across settings with a range of populations, with particular emphasis on clinical assessment, diagnosis, intervention, and evaluation of practice.

 - Students will understand the distinction between eclecticism and theoretical integration and will demonstrate an ability to create a coherent theory of change that integrates systems theory, communications theory, and the evidence-based, common factors and trans-theoretical literatures.

-Social Context and Diversity: Students will develop attitudes that value human diversity, will practice culturally sensitive analysis and critical self-awareness when counseling diverse populations, and will demonstrate cultural competence in all professional activities.
+Social Context: Students will develop attitudes that value human diversity, will practice sensitive analysis and critical self-awareness when working with a range of populations, and will demonstrate respect for all persons and competence in all professional activities.

 Objectives:

-- Students will adopt a practice framework that incorporates critical consciousness, self-awareness, and knowledge of the relationship between diverse life experiences, human development, and the role of diversity in resolving conflict.
+- Students will adopt a practice framework that incorporates critical consciousness, self-awareness, and knowledge of the relationship between diverse life experiences, human development, and the role of diversity of thought and perspectives in resolving conflict.

 - Students will demonstrate an ability to critically evaluate the role of social context in understanding and resolving human conflict, including issues such as social class, power, privilege, oppression, sexism, and injustice.